Mickey Rooney: Military service and later film career

 In June 1944, Rooney was inducted into the United States Army.
 He served more than 21 months (until shortly after the end of World War II), entertaining the troops in America and Europe in Special Services Jeep Shows.
 He spent part of the time as a radio personality on the American Forces Network, and was awarded the Bronze Star Medal for entertaining troops in combat zones.
 In addition, Rooney also received the Army Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal, and World War II Victory Medal, for his military service.

 Rooney's career declined after his return to civilian life.
-He was now an adult with a height of only 5 ft 1 in according to his 1942 draft registration (popularly reported as 5 ft 2 in), and he could no longer play the role of a teenager, but he also lacked the stature of a leading man.
+He was now an adult with a height of only 5 ft 1 in according to his 1942 draft registration, and he could no longer play the role of a teenager, but he also lacked the stature of a leading man.
 He appeared in the film Words and Music in 1948, which paired him for the last time with Garland on film (he appeared with her on one episode as a guest on The Judy Garland Show).
 He briefly starred in a CBS radio series, Shorty Bell, in the summer of 1948, and reprised his role as Andy Hardy, with most of the original cast, in a syndicated radio version of The Hardy Family in 1949 and 1950 (repeated on Mutual during 1952).

 In 1949, Variety reported a renegotiation of Rooney's deal with MGM.
 He agreed to make one film a year for them for five years at $25,000 a movie (his fee until then had been $100,000, but Rooney wanted to enter independent production.)
 Rooney claimed he was unhappy with the billing MGM gave him for Words and Music, but his career was at a low point.
 His New York Times obituary reported, "at one point in 1950, the only job he could get was touring Southern states with the Hadacol Caravan", promoting a patent medicine that was later forced off the market.

 His first television series, The Mickey Rooney Show, also known as Hey, Mulligan, was created by Blake Edwards with Rooney as his own producer, and appeared on NBC television for 32 episodes from August 1954 to June 1955.
 In 1951, he made his directorial debut with My True Story, starring Helen Walker.
 Rooney also starred as a ragingly egomaniacal television comedian, in the live 90-minute television drama The Comedian, in the Playhouse 90 series on the evening of Valentine's Day in 1957, and as himself in a 1960 revue called The Musical Revue of 1959, based on the 1929 film The Hollywood Revue of 1929.
 In May 1956, Sequoia University awarded Rooney an honorary degree of PhD in Fine Arts for his work.